-6. Transfer of certificates from other certification bodies
+6. Takeover of certificates of other certification bodies

-In general, only certificates from accredited certification bodies can be taken over where the accreditation body is a signatory to the Multilateral Agreement (MLA) of the EA (European co-operation for Accreditation).
+In general, only certificates from accredited certification bodies can be taken over where the accreditation body is a signatory to the Multilateral Agreement (MLA) of the EA (European cooperation for Accreditation).
 Organizations with certificates which originate from non-accredited certification bodies are treated as new clients.